metabrainz/guidelines/Docker.md

 ### Publishing ports

-By default, containers within the same docker-compose network are able to connect to services running on other containers on any port by using the container name, as long as the container is listening on 0:0:0:0.
+By default, containers within the same Docker Compose network are able to connect to services running on other containers on any port by using the container name, as long as the service running in the container is listening on `0.0.0.0` which usually is the default too.

 The [`EXPOSE` directive isn't needed](https://docs.docker.com/engine/reference/builder/#expose), although some tools ([such as the nginx proxy companion](https://github.com/nginx-proxy/acme-companion#step-3---proxied-containers))